WZBZ: History

 In January 2000 the station then picked up 99.3 WSAX as a second frequency.
 This brought the station to cover the entire Atlantic City/Cape May market along with the fringes of the Monmouth-Ocean market.
 The WZBZ calls were moved from 105.5 to 99.3, replacing the WSAX calls; 105.5 became WGBZ.
-99.3 was now the primary Buzz frequency, with 105.5 as the simulcast.
 Later that year, the station added radio personality Shane Coyle as its main night DJ, following Ted Noah in the afternoons.
 Mike Ray "Big Daddy" was hired later on as well.
-A syndicated morning show, "Bob and Sherri" was added to the line up.
+A syndicated morning show, The Bob and Sheri Show was added to the line up.
 This left nights and mid-days automated, as well as some weekend mornings.

 In less than a years' time, Shane Coyle's position was made automated, having only Ted Noah live in the afternoons.
 Another fill-in and weekend DJ was added to the line up: Ms. Kelly Rich, known on-air as "Kelly D-Vine".
 Kelly was the main mid-day weekend DJ and Noah's main fill in.
 TJ Thompson briefly hosted weekend shifts on the Buzz in 2001, usually Saturday afternoon/evening and Sunday afternoon.

-In late February 2002, Ted Noah resigned, passing Programming responsibilities to Rob Garcia, who also took over the afternoon time slot.
+In late February 2002, Ted Noah resigned, passing programming responsibilities to Rob Garcia, who also took over the afternoon time slot.
 With the resignation of Noah, Kelly Rich also resigned and removed herself completely from the broadcasting business.
-Within 2 months' time of Garcia acquiring the programming and on-air position, WZBZ, along with all its sister stations WGBZ, WMID and WMID-FM (the former WSJL/WJSX), were purchased by the competition.
-The new owner, Gary Fisher/Equity Broadcasting then changed the Dance format to Hip-Hop and R&B. Rob Garcia and Big Daddy Mike Ray remained on air.
+Within 2 months' time of Garcia acquiring the programming and on-air position, WZBZ, along with sister stations WGBZ, WMID and WMID-FM (the former WSJL/WJSX), were purchased by the competition.
+The new owner, Gary Fisher/Equity Broadcasting then changed the dance format to hip-hop and R&B. Rob Garcia and Big Daddy Mike Ray remained on air.
 In 2007, the WGBZ calls on simulcast 105.5 were changed to WSNQ.